Best HDR Monitors (2026)

 If primary use is single-player gaming + movies

 → Get a 4K QD-OLED.
-The MSI MPG 321URX (~$950) is the best value; the ASUS PG27UCDM (~$1,099) adds Dolby Vision and higher pixel density at 27 inches.
-Per-pixel contrast makes dark scenes dramatically more impactful than any LED-backlit panel. [src1, src2, src4]
+At 32", the MSI MPG 321URX (~$830) is now the overall best value after its June price drop; at 27", the MSI MPG 272URX (~$900) is the pick if you specifically want the smaller panel.
+The ASUS PG27UCDM (~$1,099) adds Dolby Vision if you watch HDR streaming.
+Per-pixel contrast makes dark scenes dramatically more impactful than any LED-backlit panel. [src1, src2, src4, src9]

 If concerned about OLED burn-in